 QR codes can further classify information contained in them in specific areas within the code.
 This makes it easier for the user to only read the required information.
 He can either read the information on one side or information stored on the other side.
 Traditional barcodes simply lack this excellent feature.

 QR codes belong to the latest 2D technology of barcodes.
+This means that the data density is exceedingly high which is why a single symbol consists of up to several hundred bytes of data.
 Therefore, almost all of the scanning software and devices support them.
 You can scale them easily using any software or device available to you.
 On the other hand, Code 128 and Code 39 are slowly becoming obsolete.
 This simply means that modern software and devices will not scan them, making them virtually useless.

 The advent of QR codes is just one example of how rapidly technology is advancing.
 QR codes have totally revolutionized the business world.
 They provide a safer, advanced, reliable and quick option to store your important data and protect it from miscreants.